sib-swiss/containers-snakemake-training/docs/index.md

 After this course, you will be able to:

 * Understand the basic concepts and terminology associated with virtualization with containers
-* Customize, store, manage and share containerized environments with Docker
+* Customise, store, manage and share containerised environments with Docker
 * Use Apptainer to run containers on a shared computer environment (e.g. a HPC cluster)
 * Understand the basic concepts and terminology associated with workflow management systems
 * Create a computational workflow that uses containers and package managers with Snakemake